frozolotl/muchpdf/README.md

 ---

-You can increase the scale, if desired:
+You can increase the render scale, if desired.
+This is useful if the PDF contains images or gradients and you need a higher resolution.

 ```typ
 #muchpdf(